Account Setup¶

 [-w local_tun[:remote_tun]] destination [command]

-This command works the same as connecting to an SSH server by the way of the ssh command on other operating systems like macOS or Linux.
+command on other operating systems like macOS or Linux.
 The syntax or command line options, are the same.

 Now before we connect to one of the POD nodes, we want to make sure your SSH key is added.
-Run the following command ssh-add $Your_Priavte_SSH_Key in the directory where your private SSH key is located:
+Run the following command ssh-add $Your_Priavte_SSH_Key

 PS C:\Users\johnnyappleseed\.ssh> ssh-add .\johnnyappleseed